The history and heritage of Camp Cherith – Lanark dates back to the 1940’s. Camp as we currently know it has been operating since 1969!

 - October 16, 2010: Long-time staff member Wendal Carkner (“Wilkie”) passes away.
 The Camp Board votes to name the Wilkie Memorial Pavilion in his honour.

-The story isn’t over yet!
-We continue to develop our campsite and build our camp ministry.
-By coming to camp as a camper, a staff member, or a volunteer in some other capacity, you are part of Camp Cherith’s history too!
+We’re not done!
+We want to keep impacting young lives for many years to come.
+Join us!
+By coming to camp as a camper, a staff member, or a volunteer, you become part of Camp Cherith’s history too!

 Many people have dedicated years of their lives towards the Camp Cherith ministry.
 To you, we are most grateful.
 We are also incredibly grateful for the blessings that God has given to our little camp, and look forward to many more great things to come!